BenGilbert98/Engineering_74_business/README.md

 - `git branch -M main` => Makes the "main" branch
 - `git remote add origin git@github.com:USER_NAME/Repo_name.git` => Link your folder to the github repo you've created (step 1)
 - `git push -u origin main` => Uploads all files
-- If you don't get any errors => PROFIT £££
+- If you don't get any errors continue
 - If you make changes to any files:
 - You need to add those files again (as above)
 - Make a new commit (again)